Canal 4 (Uruguayan TV channel): History

+The quick success of television saw Canal 4 expanding its broadcast hours throughout the 1960s, first by starting at 6 p.m., then from 12 noon.
+The extended schedule prompted the premiere of Telenoticiero Monte Carlo at 1 p.m.; before starting morning broadcasts.
+In 1964, it made its first broadcast from inland Uruguay in Paysandú during an agricultural fair, and in 1966, it became the first to make a live broadcast of an electoral act.

 After almost 5 years of having only one station in the Uruguayan TV market, Canal 4 decided to launch by investing heavily on regional stars and international TV series.
 In addition, Canal 4 introduced videotape machines in the Uruguayan television industry.
 Before that, because of the absence of such equipment, all programming was live, including the commercial breaks.

 On July 20, 1969, the day Neil Armstrong and Buzz Aldrin landed on the Moon during the Apollo 11 mission, Carlos Giacosa, main anchor of Telenoche 4 at that time, surprised everyone by conducting a live interview, by phone, with Wernher von Braun.
 Giacosa had visited NASA years before, and he had kept a business card with the phone number of his secretary.

 Fernando Vilar was the main anchor for TeleNoche 4, the station's signature news show, during 22 uninterrupted years, from 1993 to 2015.

 During 2016, Uruguay celebrated 60 years of television in the country, which prompted many newspapers and magazines to feature special articles to highlight the occasion.

 In 2017, Canal 4 decided to join the regional trend to feature Turkish television series, a genre that is highly popular in South America, at the 11 p.m. time slot.
 Telenoche 4 decided to upgrade its sets, graphic packages, and style, while no longer using its main newsroom set, called Centro Monte Carlo de Noticias.

 During 2019, while rebranding the station as Canal 4 after almost two decades of using Monte Carlo Televisión, the channel started airing El Diario del Lunes, a weekly show with soccer legends Fernando Álvez and Jorge Seré, which focuses on the Uruguayan League and the national soccer team.

 In 2020, Canal 4 launched its international channel, Canal 4 Internacional, available for subscription only, outside of Uruguayan soil, via streaming.